 Library in the section for teachers.
 Under "find a lesson," select "gender portrayal."

 - National Coalition of Girls Schools site makes the case for girls' schools.

 Read the Status of Girls in Wisconsin 2010 Update to the 2007 Report, both conducted by the Alverno College Research Center for Women & Girls, in conjunction with the Women's Fund of Milwaukee.
 The report and update analyze girls' education, television & computer use, mental health, juvenile crime, reproductive health, substance & alcohol use, violence & abuse, physical activity, and social support.
-There are also associated Research Appendices to the 2007 report.

 - The Status of Girls in Minnesota was conducted by the Institute for Women's Policy Research and the Women's Foundation of Minnesota.